 The ability to detect leaks, by having a proper water management plan, using water audits thru water metering and water surveys which can identify unnecessary loss of hidden or unreported water leaks in the users distribution system.
 The implementation of a water management plan to identify water losses to reduce overall operating costs and interruptions to businesses, by having the ability to schedule repairs rather than reactive untimely repairs.

 Air is your number one enemy in the pilot system as it will give false readings and cause poor valve operation.
 Bleed air from the valve bonnet.
 If the valve is equipped with a position indicator, on top of the position indicator is a bleed cock.
 Open the bleed cock slightly by turning the handle counter-clockwise.
 Otherwise, bleed the air from the high point of the valve.
 If the water runs clear, and no air bubbles are seen in the glass of the position indicator close the bleed cock. if air is present (the water will be foamy white) run the water until the air is gone.

 We are proud to be a family owned and operated company.
 Coastal Utilities Solutions strives to instill those family values into the service we provide.
 We will be with our customers through the entire process of the required works, be it installation; repairs or maintenance.
 Our goal is to create a quality and long-lasting relationship with our customers and to deliver a calibre of work they can rely on.

-If your residential, commercial or municipal facility needs any of the Locating services mentioned, be sure to contact Coastal Utilities Solutions.
+If your residential, commercial or municipal facility needs any of the water loss audits or inspection services mentioned, be sure to contact Coastal Utilities Solutions.
 Call us at 778-871-8562 or reach us through our online contact form.
 We are located in Vancouver, BC, and are open 24/7.